damien-jomedia/Front_End_Best_Practice/README.md

-<h1>Best Practice Front End Developement</h1> -- rough draft --
+<h1>Best Practice Front End Development</h1> -- rough draft --

 <h2>Responsive Web Design</h2>

 <h3>Mobile First</h3>

-<p>Colaborate with designers, take a mobile first approach to building pages.
-Start with smallest screen size as a baseline, scale until content breaks, rearange/enhance content for this screen size and repeat these steps.
+<p>Collaborate with designers, take a mobile first approach to building pages.
+Start with smallest screen size as a baseline, scale until content breaks, rearrange/enhance content for this screen size and repeat these steps.
 Ideally there should be at least 3 target designs to match from the design team, a smallest size mobile, mid size tablet and full screen desktop.
-Front end developer should communicate with designer or design team during integration, have designers review coded designs as frequently as posible.</p>
+Front end developer should communicate with designer or design team during integration, have designers review coded designs as frequently as possible.</p>

 <p><small>reference article:</small></p>